 Deciding to travel the backroads on the way home, was a fun way to explore the area with the Ford Ranger Lariat.
 I pulled over a few times for photo opportunities cause the dirt roads, and the Ford Ranger go well together.
 No No, I didn’t do any off-roading with the truck, it’s too beautiful for that.
 The frame specks are as followed:

 -The new Ford Ranger is perfect for the at-home on typical everyday paved roads.
 But going from mild to wild where smooth pavement comes to an end — now we’re talking Ranger territory.
 With its high-strength steel frame, steel frame-mounted bumpers, off-road chassis components, and EcoBoost® power, every Ranger is bred for adventure.
-And for the all-terrain enthusiast, there’s the 2019 Ford Ranger outfitted with all the must-have features in the FX4 Off-Road Package.
+For the all-terrain enthusiast, there’s the 2019 Ford Ranger outfitted with all the must-have features in the FX4 Off-Road Package.

 As I mentioned before, the Ford Ranger has extra legroom in the front, the comfortable bucket seats, and the beauty of the revamped interior.
 I wanted to show off this updated space to you.
 I remember when I learned how to drive with my father, it was with a 1984 Ford Ranger, so small and compact.
 The new edition is filled with tilt steering, bucket seats in the front, power windows, back seats have adult leg space and a 5 or 6 foot lined box for cargo.
 With today’s electronic world, the ranger has multiple USB ports located in the front and for the backseat passengers.

 Now, If I was a farmer, I’m saying that cause I parked the Ford Ranger in a hayfield hehe, the 2019 Ford Ranger would be an excellent truck for today’s small farms, it offers 5 or 6 feet of cargo space.
 It provides 4 x 4 for the challenging terrain situations, hauling power, and a tow hook.